 Exotic quests that require Crucible play to complete.
 One side says that the Crucible is just as much a part of the game as the rest of the content, and that it's not unreasonable for the developers to expect their players to participate in every aspect of the game if they want to get the best guns.
 The other side says that they don't have any interest in the PvP side of the game and as such they don't engage in it.
 Due to that, they're very low-skilled players who end up having to spend hours slogging it out in the Crucible against players with a far higher degree of skill.
 The Last Word was probably the worst of this, as getting killed would cause the players to lose progress in the quest.

 The Year 2 Annual Pass, mainly with its lack of campaigns, new Strikes and new PvP maps.
-Some like the idea of more frequent, but less substantial, content updates, and point out that out of all the smaller DLCs (Dark Below, House of Wolves, Curse of Osiris, and Warmind), all of them have been pretty underwhelming at best, especially with regards to their campaigns.
-They see the smaller DLCs as Bungie cutting out the fluff to deliver more endgame content on a more regular schedule.
-The other side argues that Bungie is just charging the same amount of money for less content, and that they threw the baby out with the bathwater by just dropping the Campaigns instead of improving them or altering the way that they were told, such as using them to tell a multi-part story over several DLC instalments.
+Some like the idea of more frequent, but less substantial, content updates, and point out that out of all the smaller Downloadable Content (Dark Below, House of Wolves, Curse of Osiris, and Warmind), all of them have been pretty underwhelming at best, especially with regards to their campaigns.
+They see the smaller Downloadable Content as Bungie cutting out the fluff to deliver more endgame content on a more regular schedule.
+The other side argues that Bungie is just charging the same amount of money for less content, and that they threw the baby out with the bathwater by just dropping the Campaigns instead of improving them or altering the way that they were told, such as using them to tell a multi-part story over several DLC installments.

 Casual/Competitive Conflict: The main reason why the fandom is in such a splintered state.
 A good amount of Destiny 1 veterans regard Destiny 2 as a dumbed-down game that caters way too much to the casual by making the story lighter in tone, oversimplifying gameplay mechanics, and disincentivizing individual plays and loot; in essence, this sequel doesn't have much in the way of keeping anyone's attention on the game once they obtain everything, let alone offering appealing rewards.
 As a result, controversies arose and the playerbase dwindled much faster than it ever did with Destiny 1 over its entire game cycle.
 It's not until nearly half a year into the game's cycle that Bungie started addressing core problems with concise suggestions and increased their communications with the fragmented fandom.